ReaganCarter01/Creed-Helper/README.md

 ## Box Rater:

-This allows the user to copy and paste there box and will calculate the value of the Pokemon
+This allows the user to copy and paste there box and will calculate the value of the Pokemon.